rdbarclay/getcleandata/README.md

 repository for Data Scientist Toolkit Getting and cleaning data course

-explains the workings of the
+explains the workings of the run_analysis.r code

 Starting with the following files as obtained from zip